akxen/nemde/doc/casefile.md

 ```

 ### NEMSPDCaseFile.NemSpdInputs.GenericEquationCollection.GenericEquation
-Equation used to compute RHS for constraints with dynamic RHS values.
+Equation used to compute the RHS value for generic constraints with a dynamic RHS.

 **Note: these data are not currently used when implenting the approximated version of NEMDE.
 See RHS limitations for more information.
 (TODO: write caveats section for RHS values)**